neomjs/neo/.github/VISION.md

 No more scoping issues.<br/>
 You are in full control when, what and how to change your vdom.

-The neo.mjs vdom structures are not "templates", which get consumed when rendering or mounting a component, but persist throughout the full component lifecycle.
+The neo.mjs vdom structures are not "templates", which get consumed when rendering or mounting a component,<br/>
+but persist throughout the full component lifecycle.<br/>
 Meaning: you can easily change them the same way at any given point.

 Especially when creating big apps, many framework fail to provide you with a robust and solid base structure, on which you can build complex UI architectures.
 Extensibility is another huge issue.